Last Chance Grade Frequently Asked Questions (FAQs)

 The massive scale of the landslide complex presents significant challenges to traditional engineered structures such as bridges, viaducts, and earth retaining structures.
 Caltrans engineering staff explored many landslide mitigation options during the Value Analysis completed in 2002.
 The analysis determined it was not feasible to build permanent bridges, walls, or viaducts capable of stopping or securing the landslide.
 There is no physical structure capable of handling loads imposed by the landslide uphill from the roadway.
 A suspension bridge across the slide complex would be over a mile long, which is twice the distance of the new self-anchored suspension span of the Bay Bridge project that cost $6.5 billion.
 This option would also likely be infeasible due to the geologic instability in the contiguous area.

 There are numerous examples throughout the world of tunnels being successfully constructed in seismically active areas.
 The tunnel alternative, Alternative F, is included for further study because it provides a route that minimizes environmental impacts, and because it avoids the 1‑mile-long broken formation landslide.
-The final feasibility of this alternative will be determined through extensive geotechnical exploration, monitoring, and analysis.
+The final feasibility of this alternative will be determined through additional geotechnical exploration, monitoring, and analysis.

 There is no clear definition for old growth forest.
-For the purposes of the Last Chance Grade Permanent Restoration Project, “Old growth” has been referred to as virgin stands of redwoods likely 500 to 2,000 years old, “Mature” forest stands are generally second growth forests approximately 50 to 150 years old, and “Young” stands are third and possibly fourth growth stands generally less than 50 years old.
+For the purposes of the Last Chance Grade Permanent Restoration Project, “Old growth” (also known as late successional forest) has been referred to as virgin stands of redwoods likely 500 to 2,000 years old, “Mature” forest stands are generally second growth forests approximately 50 to 150 years old, and “Young” stands are third and possibly fourth growth stands generally less than 50 years old.
 There will be some stands that do not fit within these rough classifications, and these age classes and related acreage estimates will be refined during the environmental studies as the project moves forward.

 The alternatives analysis strongly considered impacts to old growth redwoods and the two alternatives moving forward have smaller footprints and reduced impacts.
 Caltrans continues to refine the alternatives to avoid and minimize impacts to these resources.